WaCoDiS/message-dashboard/README.md

-# WaCoDiS Product Listener
+# WaCoDiS Message Dashboard

-Spring-boot based application that listens on a RabbitMQ to receive messages whenever a WPS process is finished.
-Ingests the process result then via a python script.
+Spring-boot based application and Angular frontend that listens on RabbitMQ to receive all messages within the WaCoDiS system.

 # License